reinaldogpn/code-blocks-config/README.md

 * Allegro's integration options on these files requires installing Allegro 5.2's libraries in your system.
 If you haven't done it yet, you should get information about it on Allegro's website: https://liballeg.org/

 * I did not make any of the themes contained in this repository, I just got it from the wide web, don't remember the source though.

+* This repo also includes the default makefile I use for compiling my projects, it works with any C++ project.